ECDI is no longer accepting PPP applications, as the program is now closed.

-If you did not previously receive funding, you can apply now, through ECDI, as a first-time applicant.
+If you did not previously receive funding, you may have applied through ECDI, as a first-time applicant.

-If you did previously receive funding, you are eligible to request a second draw of funding; however ECDI is not processing second draw loans at this time.
-Please contact the lender who administered your first loan.
+If you did previously receive funding, you may have requested a second draw of funding through the lender who administered your first loan.